-The Part Two plan may be in effect for no more than two years.
+The Part Two plan may be in effect for up to three no more than two years.
 The board encourages the school to evaluate the plan continually.
-At any time during the two-year period, a school improvement team may submit an expanded or modified school improvement plan for board consideration.
-Furthermore, at any time during the two-year period, the superintendent and the board may review the plan and the board may take any actions provided in this subsection.
+At any time during the three two-year period, a school improvement team may submit an expanded or modified school improvement plan for board consideration.
+Furthermore, at any time during the three two-year period, the superintendent and the board may review the plan and the board may take any actions provided in this subsection.